-Aurelia Honerkamp-Smith, assistant professor of physics, and Damien Thévenin, associate professor of chemistry, have been awarded a National Institutes of Health grant to examine lipid membranes and the method in which lipids and proteins travel in response to fluid flow and to test whether flow transport of a membrane protein triggers intracellular signaling in endothelial cells.
+Two Lehigh researchers have been awarded a five-year, $1.5 million grant from the National Institutes of Health to examine lipid membranes and the method in which lipids and proteins travel in response to fluid flow.
+Aurelia Honerkamp-Smith, assistant professor of physics, and Damien Thévenin, associate professor of chemistry, also will test whether flow transport of a membrane protein triggers intracellular signaling in endothelial cells

 In blood vessels, the manner in which cells flow through their environment regulates processes such as blood pressure, bone density, and neural growth.
 Yet, the molecular factors behind flow mechanotransduction, the processes through which cells sense and respond to mechanical stimuli by converting them to biochemical signals, remain unclear.